 At present, ProtonVPN doesn't offer any obfuscation technology to evade VPN blocks.
 However, it should be remembered that it is a brand new service.
 Developed by the same team that made ProtonMail the success that it is, we can expect to see additional features rolled out as time goes on.

-ProtonVPN is an excellent and highly competitive premium VPN service, but the icing on the cake is its Free plan.
-You are limited to just three server locations, but with no data limits and speed results that are better than most paid-for services, ProtonMail Free truly is an exception to the golden rule that all free VPNs are basically rubbish.
+ProtonVPN is an excellent and highly competitive premium VPN service.
+You are limited to just three server locations, but with no data limits and speed results that are better than most paid-for services.